 When announcing that a baby's on the way, chances are there will be no shortage of friends with children rushing to bring you their loft full of parenting essentials.
-If that doesn't complete your equipment checklist, have a look at our Children's Things page for bargainous second-hand and nearly new items and search in Festivals, Fairs & Markets for local nearly new sales and bring-and-buys.
+If that doesn't complete your equipment checklist, have a look at our Children's Things page for bargainous second-hand and nearly new items and search our Markets page for local nearly new sales and bring-and-buys.
 For the rest, try the following (we admit, eco-biased) sources:

 JoJo Maman Bébé

-A shop in Summertown, which opened in 2012, where you can find maternity and baby clothes, toys and other bits.
+A shop in Summertown where you can find maternity and baby clothes, toys and other bits.

 Comprehensive selection of maternity and nursing bras, lingerie, belts, swimwear, tights and clothes.
 Free delivery.

 Natural and organic baby products from Totnes, including: biodegradable nappies, organic cotton clothes, organic baby wipes and toiletries, biodegradable nappy sacks and even organic bedding.
 Delivery is next day and free if over £60, bulk buy offers are available (along with free samples) and they have a 'no quibble' returns guarantee if you're not satisfied.

 From sexy maternity lingerie and sleepwear to hospital bags, real nappies, slings, baby baths and highchairs